-To learn more, check out the infographic above created by Ohio University’s Online Master of Science in Electrical Engineering
+To learn more, check out the infographic below created by Ohio University’s Online Master of Science in Electrical Engineering.

-UAV or unmanned aerial vehicle is a remote-controlled aircraft.
-It can be operated remotely in real time or pre-programmed to fly autonomously on the pre-defined routes.
-Popularly known as drone, the use of this type of aircraft is increasing in all sectors.
-It is important to note that missiles that fly autonomously are not categorized as UAV.
+UAV or an unmanned aerial vehicle is a remote-controlled aircraft.
+It can be operated remotely in real-time or pre-programmed to fly autonomously on the pre-defined routes.
+Popularly known as a drone, the use of this type of aircraft is increasing in all sectors.
+It is important to note that missiles that fly autonomously are not categorized as UAVs.
 These attack units are classified separately under the weapons category.
 UAVs or drones can be classified in different ways.

 Classification of UAVs

-These units are used for very specific purpose.
+- Miniature Drones: These units are used for very specific purpose.
 Miniature drones have been developed for military usage.
 The device is small enough to fit in the palm.
-Military personnel use it for spying during a close combat mission.
+Military personnel uses it for spying during a close combat mission.
 It can be used to view the inside of a standing or damaged building during search and rescue operations.

 Classification by Design

-This type of UAV has propeller on the tail or nose.
+- Aircraft Design: This type of UAV has a propeller on the tail or nose.
 Some wing design units have propellers on the wings.
 Jet propulsion is also used in large UAVs.
 There are small units that can be launched even from hand but larger units require a small runway to get off the ground.
-The advantage of this design is that this type of UAV consumes lower amount of energy compared to UAV with tilt rotor design.
+The advantage of this design is that this type of UAV consumes a lower amount of energy compared to UAV with tilt-rotor design.

-This type of UAV is also called quadcopter because of use of four rotors for lift and propulsion.
+- Tilt Rotor Design: This type of UAV is also called quadcopter because of the use of four rotors for lift and propulsion.
 It can lift off and land anywhere in the same way as a helicopter.
 These UAVs are the most widely used units due to ease of launching and landing.
 There is no need of runway or catapult to launch the aircraft.

 Classification by Usage

-UAVs have been used widely in attack and combat roles.
+- Military: UAVs have been used widely in attack and combat roles.
 Military use of drones includes reconnaissance and observation from the sky.
-Cargo drones are used to supply weapons and cargo to the military units.
+Cargo drones are used to supply weapons and cargo to military units.

-There are a wide range of commercial applications of drones.
-A camera equipped drone is used to map an area.
-It helps know if the proposed construction site is suitable for construction of a particular structure.
-UAV is used in commercial sector to take photos and videos of buildings, construction sites and ground areas.
+- Commercial: There is a wide range of commercial applications of drones.
+A camera-equipped drone is used to map an area.
+It helps know if the proposed construction site is suitable for the construction of a particular structure.
+UAV is used in the commercial sector to take photos and videos of buildings, construction sites and ground areas.
 Real estate developers use such photos and videos to advertise their building projects.

-Farmers use drones to spray pesticides, fertilizers and other chemicals.
-Special camera and sensors are used to spot problems in the crops.
+- Agricultural: Farmers use drones to spray pesticides, fertilizers and other chemicals.
+Special cameras and sensors are used to spot problems in the crops.
 Diseased parts of the crop can be spotted early.
 Different types of data related to the farm, crop, land and atmospheric conditions can be collected.
-This data is used to ensure healthy crop and successful harvest.
+This data is used to ensure healthy crops and successful harvest.

-Law enforcement agencies use drones to fight crimes.
+- Police: Law enforcement agencies use drones to fight crimes.
 They use it for surveillance of a suspected target.
-Real time surveillance is useful during active crime scenes where sending the police personnel without knowing the ground situation can be dangerous.
+Real-time surveillance is useful during active crime scenes where sending the police personnel without knowing the ground situation can be dangerous.

-Advance 3D imaging equipment installed in a drone is used to survey landscape.
-Thousands of high quality images are stitched together to create precise and high definition 3D map of a ground area.
+- 3D Mapping: Advance 3D imaging equipment installed in a drone is used to survey the landscape.
+Thousands of high-quality images are stitched together to create precise and high definition 3D maps of a ground area.
 It gives a better understanding of the geographical features of the area.

-It is difficult to know the magnitude of destruction immediately after a disaster.
-There is urgent need to find the ground information quickly.
-Sending search and rescue teams to such an area without prior knowledge of ground conditions may result in waste of precious time.
+- Disaster Relief: It is difficult to know the magnitude of destruction immediately after a disaster.
+There is an urgent need to find ground information quickly.
+Sending search and rescue teams to such an area without prior knowledge of ground conditions may result in a waste of precious time.
 A UAV helps know exact locations where help is needed.

-UAVs are now used widely to protect border areas from intruders.
-It helps gather intelligence information in the battlefield.
-The information proves useful in protecting borders, combat units and security installations.
-Military personnel can avoid high risk missions or go to such missions with better information of the ground situation
+- Reconnaissance: UAVs are now used widely to protect border areas from intruders.
+It helps gather intelligence information on the battlefield.
+The information proves useful in protecting borders, combat units, and security installations.
+Military personnel can avoid high-risk missions or go to such missions with better information on the ground situation

-Hobbyists use small size drones for recreational purposes.
+- General Users: Hobbyists use small-size drones for recreational purposes.
 These units are used to enjoy the thrill of flying an aircraft.
-Now many UAVs made for general users have camera to take photos and videos.
+Now many UAVs made for general users have a camera to take photos and videos.
 Some new UAV models can follow the moving drone pilot.
 There are strict drone flying rules and regulations that hobbyist drone operators must know.